Nefesh

+Judea

 Jerusalem

 Some examples of monumental funerary sculpture near Jerusalem bear inscriptions that include the term nephesh, and the word is generally accepted as a reference to the pyramid structure above or beside the tomb.

+Tomb of Absalom

+Standing among a group of tombs in Jerusalem, the tomb of Absalom is an important example of Late Second Temple funerary architecture.
+To the lower left of the entrance to the tomb, the word nephesh is inscribed in Greek.
+In this context, the Greek nephesh is translated as two Hebrew-Aramaic words as nephesh and qubr, now interpreted as an amalgam of "tomb" and "stele."
+The carved rock is thus a memorial that evokes the essence or spirit of the deceased.

 Jason's Tomb

 Dated to the first century BCE, Jason's Tomb bears an Aramaic inscription that states: "because I built for you a tomb (nephesh) and a memorial (qubr), be in peace in Jer[u]sa[le]m."

 Tomb of Benei Hezir

 The Tomb of Benei Hezir also bears an epithet in Hebrew that states: "This is the tomb and the stele/memorial (nephesh) of Eleazar...".

+Horvat Midras

+A rural example of a nefesh outside Jerusalem is found at Horvat Midras, an archaeological site containing the remains of a once-prosperous rural settlement in the Judean Foothills.
+This monument consists of a stepped pyramid built atop a 10-by-10-metre podium, reaching a total height of about seven metres and prominently positioned on a hilltop for maximum visibility.
+It was likely built by a wealthy family, possibly one whose influence rose through connections with the Herodian dynasty.